Bicycle Safety In Florida

 Brain injuries can happen from any type of accident, but are especially common in car crashes.
 They can be long-lasting or even permanent, require a lot of medical care, and be very costly to treat.

-The Florida bicycle accident lawyers at Meldon Law will help you deal with the insurance company after a bicycle accident.
+The Florida bicycle accident attorneys at Meldon Law will help you deal with the insurance company after a bicycle accident.
 We will determine liability and ensure you are treated fairly.
 We have three offices to serve you: Gainesville, Ocala, and Fort Lauderdale.
 Schedule a free consultation today.
 Fill out the online form or call (800) 373-3000.